 Plan your community-owned buildings project

-To help you plan your community-owned buildings project you will be supplied with guidance and a new tool to help you estimate your carbon emission savings.
+To help you plan your community-owned buildings project and complete your Climate Challenge Fund application form, you will be supplied with guidance and a new tool to help you estimate your carbon emission savings.

 Outcomes and project planning